 - Wildlife: The Caldon Canal is home to a variety of wildlife, including otters, kingfishers, and herons, making it a popular destination for birdwatching and wildlife enthusiasts.

-- Quiet and peaceful: The Caldon Canal is relatively quiet and peaceful, offering a serene and tranquil environment for boaters and walkers alike.
+- Quiet and peaceful: The Caldon Canal is off the beaten track, branching from the often hectic Four Counties Ring at Etruria Junction, south Stoke-on-Trent.
+It is quiet and peaceful, offering a serene and tranquil environment for boaters and walkers alike.

 - Attractions: The canal is close to a number of popular attractions, including the historic town of Leek, the Churnet Valley Steam Railway, and the Trentham Estate.